gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 - my-super-sql:latest
 ```

-With docker extended docker configuration we can now do this simple, setting
+With extended docker configuration we can now do this simple, setting
 only proper configuration in `.gitlab-ci.yml`, e.g:

 ```yaml